3 min read

 8. There’s a right order to apply your products

-And it goes like this: cleanser, toner, prescription topicals, chemical exfoliants (AHA/BHA), serums, moisturizer, sunscreen, primer, makeup.
+And it goes like this: cleanser, toner, prescription topicals, chemical exfoliants (AHA/BHA), serums, moisturizer, sunscreen, primer, and makeup.

 9. There’s a way to get honest feedback on products